 Q: Is sports sunscreen actually waterproof?

 A: “There’s no such thing as waterproof sunscreen!
 In a Consumer Reports study, almost half of the products failed to meet their SPF claim after water immersion—despite the fact that all featured claims of water resistance.
 The lesson here is ALWAYS reapply.”

 Q: What are the key differences between physical sunscreens and chemical?

 A: “Mineral sunscreens, which are also called physical blockers, contain mineral ingredients, such as titanium dioxide or zinc oxide, and work by sitting on top of the skin to deflect and scatter damaging UV rays away from the skin.
 They are great for people with sensitive, acneic, and rosacea skin, and for children.
 Chemical sunscreens contain UVA and UVB absorbing ingredients, such as oxybenzone, octinoxate, octisalate, and avobenzone, and create a chemical reaction that changes UV rays into heat, then releases the heat.
 They take up to 30 minutes to activate once applied, so if you wait until you’re outside, you risk being unprotected in the sun for up to half an hour, and the sun damage adds up.
 Some people can get a sunburn in that time.
 If you don’t have 30 minutes, use a mineral SPF instead.”

 Q: How do you shop for sunscreen as a derm?
 What do you look for?

 A: “I pay attention to the SPF coverage, texture, and ingredients.
 Sunscreens should support skin health without any extra harmful ingredients.
-For chemical sunscreen, I look for the combination of oxybenzone, octinoxate, octisalate and avobenzone.
+For chemical sunscreen, I look for the combination of oxybenzone, octinoxate, octisalate, and avobenzone.
 And for mineral, I look for titanium dioxide or zinc oxide.
-This are my go-tos:”
+These are my go-tos:”